A BP North Sea field to test U.S. policy on Iran

 Rhum was shut down for most of the first half of the decade due to western sanctions on Tehran before resuming normal operations in 2016 following a landmark nuclear deal between Iran and the world’s top powers.

-The licence was renewed in September, a month before Trump sought to reverse the U.S. position on the nuclear deal with Iran.
-Serica will apply for its own licence in the coming months, Tony Craven Walker, Serica’s Executive Chairman, told Reuters.
+The license was renewed in September, a month before Trump sought to reverse the U.S. position on the nuclear deal with Iran.
+Serica will apply for its own license in the coming months, Tony Craven Walker, Serica’s Executive Chairman, told Reuters.

-“Getting an OFAC licence for Serica to assume operatorship of Rhum is part of the conditions of the transaction with BP,” Walker said.
+“Getting an OFAC license for Serica to assume operatorship of Rhum is part of the conditions of the transaction with BP,” Walker said.

 OFAC did not immediately respond to a request for comment.

-Though not a prerequisite to operate the field, the licence is needed as a back-up in case of an emergency that requires U.S. equipment and companies, Walker said.
+Though not a prerequisite to operate the field, the license is needed as a back-up in case of an emergency that requires U.S. equipment and companies, Walker said.

-“Given the nature of the operations and our intentions to meet the same obligations as BP we don’t foresee any reason for the licence not to be granted,” Walker said.
+“Given the nature of the operations and our intentions to meet the same obligations as BP we don’t foresee any reason for the license not to be granted,” Walker said.

 France’s Total, which recently opened an office in Washington, is also closely monitoring the U.S. position on Iran which could decide the fate of its plans to develop a huge offshore gas field in Iran.